ZainabS27/ZainabS27/README.md

 I’m a Computer Science and Engineering Student at Lehigh University 👩🏽‍💻

 I’m currently learning:
-- Programming and Data Structures
+- Systems Software
-- Discrete Structures and Algorithms
+- Design and Analysis of Algorihms
-- Python Foundations
+- Computing Ethics

 <!---